 Order No. 637 required pipelines to file Pro Forma Tariff sheets by May 1, 2000 on certain aspects of the Order and allowed pipelines to make other changes consistent with the Order at different times.
 The Commission subsequently revised the timing for the compliance filings to stagger the implementation dates among the interstate pipelines.
 Northern was required to file its compliance filing on July 17, 2000.
 On March 27, 2000, Northern filed revised tariff sheets to implement the provisions of Order No. 637 regarding removal of the price cap on capacity release transactions of less than one year.
 On June 30, 2000, Northern filed revised tariff sheets to implement the provisions regarding Right of First Refusal.
 Northern is herein filing to comply with the remaining provisions of Order Nos.
 637 and 637-A. Northern may at a future date file to propose changes to its Tariff in response to certain options authorized in Order No. 637, including term differentiated rates.
 In addition, with respect to the option to implement capacity auctions in Order No. 637, Northern will be holding open seasons for available capacity on its EBB and intends to use Enron Online (which is a form of an auction) at the end of this month.

 As Northern will explain fully herein, Northern's Tariff is currently in substantial compliance with Order Nos.
 637 and 637-A; however, Northern is revising its tariff in certain respects to bring it in full compliance with the Order.
 Northern already provides scheduling equality between its own services and capacity release.
 Northern currently allows segmentation between its Market and Field Areas.
 Given the unique characteristics of Northern’s system and markets, any further segmentation is not operationally feasible and would not be consistent with the Commission’s goal of ensuring service to all shippers.
 Northern allows unlimited receipt point flexibility and the operation of its system provides additional flexibility through zone delivery points and pooling.
-Northern already provides many imbalance mitigation services, including a no-notice service and park and ride service under its IDD Rate Schedule, that allows a shipper to manage its imbalances.
+Northern already provides many imbalance mitigation services, including a no-notice service and park and ride service under its IDD Rate Schedule, that allow a shipper to manage its imbalances.
 Northern also currently allows netting of imbalances and limited trading of imbalances.
 In this filing, Northern proposes to implement the GISB standards of imbalance trading.
 In addition, Northern is proposing a new imbalance service, “Preferred Deferred Delivery Service”, to aid shippers in further managing their imbalances.
 In light of the many opportunities for shippers to manage their imbalances, Northern is proposing a revised cash out pricing mechanism and changes to its Pro Forma Operational Balancing Agreement to address certain imbalance situations that are not adequately addressed by Northern’s current tariff provisions.
 In light of the settlement filed on June 2, 2000, with respect to Northern’s sole OFO at Carlton, Minnesota, Northern is proposing no changes to such OFO as further explained below.

 A. Scheduling Equality.